 Andrew G. Minney is an experienced civil litigator who has practiced in federal and state courts in Northern and Southern California.
 He is also credited with the Third District's published opinion in Shepard v.
 Mackay (2006).
 More...

-NOTICE: If you are a GEICO customer who resides in California and received a NOTICE OF DATA BREACH, contact the Arnold Law Firm at (916) 777-7777 On April 9, GEICO began to notify customers of a data security incident that exposed personal information…
+NOTICE: If you are a current or former customer of CSI Financial Services, LLC (“ClearBalance”) and received a NOTICE OF DATA BREACH, contact the Arnold Law Firm at (916) 777-7777 to discuss your legal options.
+On April 26, 2021, CSI Financial Services,…